6 Best HIIT Workout Apps 2026: Tested & Ranked

 - − Follow-along style only

-Caliverse offers free HIIT-style bodyweight circuits with HD video demos.
+Caliverse's free tier includes HIIT-style bodyweight circuits with HD video demos (premium plans are PRO).
 Best for trainees who want HIIT in the calisthenics tradition (push-ups, pull-ups, squats) rather than treadmill-style intervals.

 Pros